-Maintenance of bank protection works
+Maintenance of bank-protection works

-New rules
+New regulations

 Responsibility for maintenance depends on the situation

-1. water board is responsible for maintenance
+1. water authority responsible for maintenance

 2. Adjacent owner is responsible for maintenance.